 - Website User Experience Remains Paramount

-With that in mind, what are the new healthcare marketing trends on the horizon for the new year?
+With that in mind, what are the healthcare marketing trends you need to focus on this year?
 Here’s what you need to consider when refining and optimizing your healthcare marketing efforts in 2024.

 HIPAA’s Impact on Digital Marketing